Skip to content

 }

-Invariant: playground_count = complete + partial + missing (get_meta does not split out access-restricted; they're rolled into the completeness counts here, unlike get_playground_clusters).
+Invariant: playground_count = complete + partial + missing.
+Access-restricted playgrounds are rolled into the completeness counts (same as get_playground_clusters).
 Hub uses the three counts to render a country-level macro view — see add-federated-playground-clustering.

 Field Type Notes